camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### B.2.
 Operation `description` Completeness Rules

-Automated consumers (e.g., AI agents, MCP clients) typically evaluate operations using only the operation object — its `description`, `parameters`, `requestBody`, and `responses` — not the global `info.description`.The following rules ensure operations remain self-contained for this purpose.
+Automated consumers (e.g., AI agents, MCP clients) typically evaluate operations using only the operation object — its `description`, `parameters`, `requestBody`, and `responses` — not the global `info.description`.
+The following rules ensure operations remain self-contained for this purpose.

 - Operation `description` MUST be present and non-empty.
 - Operation `description` MUST NOT be verbatim identical to `summary`.